Skip to Main Content

 Keep records of your work

 It is good practice to always keep careful records of the work you did to complete an assessment task.
-For example, keep notes and early drafts, annotated reference sources, and perhaps also use version control on drafts.
+For example, keep notes and early drafts, annotated reference sources, and use version control on drafts.
 This way, if you are suspected of any form of misconduct, you will have evidence to support that you did the required work.

-Secure (in-person or supervised) assessment
+In-person (secure or supervised) assessment

-To reduce our need to detect misuse of AI, UQ is shifting to a more secure assessment approach where the assessment task is completed in-person and the use of generative Artificial intelligence (AI) will not be permitted.
-Students may appropriately use AI where UQ cannot secure assessment tasks.
+To reduce our need to detect misuse of AI, UQ is shifting to a more secure assessment approach where the assessment task is completed in-person and the use of generative artificial intelligence will not be permitted.